rubienr/bbb-linuxcnc-config/README.md

     1. compile the rest

-1. return to your BBB and start machinekit
+1. return to your BBB and run machinekit

 ## Rough procedure description
 * on beaglebone black